Sammaye/MongoYii/readme.md

 - SQL is a string based querying language as such it makes sense to have an object oriented abstraction layer
 - SQL has some rather complex and difficult to form queries in it that would make an abstraction layer useful

 MongoDB suffers from none of these problems; first it has OO querying interface already, secondly it is easily to merge different queries together simply using `CMap::MergeArray()` and most of all it has only one syntax since MongoDB is only one database.
 On top of this, due to the way MongoDBs querying is built up this class can actually constrict your querying and make life a little harder and maybe even create unperformant queries (especially due to how difficult it is to do `$or`s in this class).

 As such I believe that the `EMongoCriteria` class is just dead weight consuming memory which I could use for other tasks.

 This extension does not rely on `EMongoCriteria` internally.

 So I expect all modifications to certain parts of MongoYii to be both compatible with `EMongoCriteria` but also without.
 I will not accept pull requests which are biased to `EMongoCriteria` usage, however, in the same breath I will not accept pull requests which do not accommodate for the class.

+## Covered and Partial Queries

+**New in v1.1**

+When you do not wish to retrieve the entire document you can instead just return a partial result.

+Both the `EMongoCriteria` and normal array based querying supports projection through 2 methods.
+First as a `project` variable in either EMongoCriteria:

+	$c->project=array('_id'=>0,'d'=>1);

+Or as an element within the defined array:

+	functions scope(){
+		return array(
+			'project' => array('_id'=>0,'d'=>1)
+		);
+	}

+There is also a more direct method using the functions directly, as an example:

+	User::model()->find(array(),array('_id'=>0,'d'=>1));

+These will return `partial` `EMongoDocument` instances, either eagerly or in a cursor object.
+This speicifcation is implemented within all currently existing read functions such as
+`findOne` and `findBy_id` and `findByPk` however, they are not accepted within the write function (`update`, `insert`, `save` etc).

+When a document is returned as partial it will only save the root level fields that are included within the result of the query.

+**Note:** When using `$elemMatch` projection you must bare in mind that MongoYii will treat that result as the definitive result for that field.
+In other words when you go to save the root document MongoYii will consider that single projected subdocument the complete field value and will erase all other subdocuments within that field.

+**Note:** If `_id` is omitted via `'_id' => 0` from the root document then you will not be permitted to save it at all.
+The extension will instead throw an exception about the
+`_id` field not being set.

 ## Known Flaws

-- Covered queries are not supported, but then as I am unsure if they really fit with active record
 - Subdocuments are not automated, however, I have stated why above
-- the aggregation framework does not fit well with active record as such it is not directly supported within the models
+- the aggregation framework does not fit well with active record as such it is not directly supported within the models, however, there is a `aggregate` helper on each model but it will not return a model instance but instead the direct result of the MongoDB server response.

 I am sure there are more but that is the immediate flaws you need to consider in this extension.